On this page

 Population projections for Australia show that the ageing of our population will continue.
 This is the inevitable result of fertility below replacement levels over a long period and increasing life expectancy.

 Research shows that immigration beyond current levels would have a diminishing impact on slowing the ageing of the population.
 This reflects ageing being a gradual process and the fact that most migrants who enter Australia would themselves be part of the aged population in 30 to 40 years' time.

 Research commissioned by us consistent with the 2010 Intergenerational Report shows that after 2036 there will be more Australians retiring from the labour force than joining the labour force.
 This is because of the ageing baby boom generation and because long-term fertility rates remain below replacement level.
 Immigration currently provides 60 per cent of Australia's population growth, but within the next few years it will be the only source of net labour force growth in Australia.
 Without immigration, labour force growth will almost cease within the next decade.

-We have implemented a long term immigration planning framework that will inform and guide its future migration program decisions while maximising the benefits for Australia.
+We have implemented a long-term immigration planning framework that will inform and guide its future migration programme decisions while maximising the benefits for Australia.

 For further information about population ageing and Australia's labour future, please refer to Demographic and labour Supply Future's for Australia (2008).

 Fact sheet 15.
 Produced by the National Communications Branch, Department of Immigration and Border Protection.